What you need to know about chemical recycling of plastics

 - Depolymerization: return to the original monomers via chemical reactions

 Finally, these materials are reintroduced into production lines as secondary raw materials for the manufacture of new plastic products.
-This process makes it possible to recreate products or packaging with properties equivalent to those of virgin resin.
+This process makes it possible to recreate products or packaging with properties equivalent to those of virgin resins.

 Innovative plastic solutions